-Purdue Pharma Reaches $8B Opioid Deal With Justice Department Over Oxycontin Sales
+Purdue Pharma Reaches $8B Opioid Deal With Justice Department Over OxyContin Sales

 That settlement — widely considered a missed opportunity by the Justice Department — required the company to pay out roughly $645 million in fines because of illegal opioid marketing practices.

-But details of those activities were never made public and Purdue Pharma quickly resumed its aggressive sales of Oxycontin and other highly addictive medications.
+But details of those activities were never made public, and Purdue Pharma quickly resumed its aggressive sales of OxyContin and other highly addictive medications.

 Those practices continued for another decade, generating billions of dollars in profits even as overdose deaths skyrocketed.